-Competency: Advise and educate patients, carers and all staff working in health and social care settings (CORF)
+Competency: Advise and educate patients, carers and all staff working in health and social care settings (CORE)

-Competency.
-Advise and educate patients, carers and airstain working in health and social care settings (Corte) Practice Indicators Achieved Level Notes Q Communicate confidently and competently, directly to patients and carers about infections and the relevant management of their care.
-Not Selected ▼ Not Selected ▼ 0 Demonstrate knowledge of a variety of educational and training techniques to effectively deliver key infection prevention and control messages.
+COII petericy.
+Advise and educate patients, carers and an stan working in health and social care settings (cont.)
+Practice Indicators Achieved Level Notes Q Communicate confidently and competently, directly to patients and carers about infections and the relevant management of their care.
+Not Selected ▼ Not Selected ▼ Q Demonstrate knowledge of a variety of educational and training techniques to effectively deliver key infection prevention and control messages.
 Not Selected ▼ Not Selected ▼ , 0 Promote education and IPC awareness by participating in local, regional and national initiatives.
-Not Selected ▼ Not Selected ▼ Kno owledge and Skills Required My Evidence Save 0 Knowledge of infections including HCAI modes of transmission, virulence, prevention, treatment and management
+Not Selected ▼ Not Selected ▼ Kno wledge and Skills Required My Evidence Save 0 Knowledge of infections including HCAI modes of transmission, virulence, prevention, treatment and management 0 Awareness of national and local policies and guidelines that inform IPC practices

-- Awareness of national and local policies and guidelines that inform IPC practices - Be able to devise and develop posters, leaflets, and presentations to deliver key messages about IPC to patients, carers and staff - Participate, plan or manage educational initiatives (locally, nationally or internationally). - Demonstrate skills of critical analysis and evaluation of published literature and research studies - IPS Membership
+- Awareness of national and local policies and guidelines that inform IPC practices - Be able to devise and develop posters, leaflets, and presentations to deliver key messages about IPC to patients, carers and staff - Participate, plan or manage educational initiatives (locally, nationally or internationally). - Demonstrate skills of critical analysis and evaluation of published literature and research studies

-Members Area Login Join IPS
+IPS Membership Members Area Login

+Join IPS

-Enquiries & Website Login Queries: T: +44 (0)1506 811 077
+Enquiries & Website Login Queries: T: +44 (0)1506 811 077 F: +44 (0)1506 811 477

-F: +44 (0)1506 811 477 E: ips@fitwise.co.uk
+E: ips@fitwise.co.uk

-IPS
+IPS Blackburn House

-Blackburn House Redhouse Road Seafield Bathgate West Lothian EH47 7AQ
+Redhouse Road Seafield Bathgate West Lothian EH47 7AQ